bbauska/UC-Davis-JS-Basics/readme.md

 You can think of this randomInt, because this thing returns a random number, I can use that within my tool here to get something out of this array.
 Going back to the washing machine and dryer example, this is my washing machine.
-It's returning to me a processed number that I can then use with foods to do something.
-I don't know.
-It's not that interesting, but it's a little bit more interesting than what we've been doing so far.
+It&apos;s returning to me a processed number that I can then use with foods to do something.
+I don&apos;t know.
+It&apos;s not that interesting, but it&apos;s a little bit more interesting than what we&apos;ve been doing so far.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 292. randomint with no vars (164) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">